HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.getstarted.telemetry.md

 VS Code lets you add features to the product by installing Microsoft and third-party extensions.
 These extensions may be collecting their own usage data and are not controlled by the `telemetry.telemetryLevel` setting.
 Consult the specific extension's documentation to learn about its telemetry reporting and whether it can be disabled.

-Extension authors may refer to the [[vs.1.7.#for-extension-authors]] section for guidance on implementing telemetry best practices within their extension.
+Extension authors may refer to the [for-extension-authors](#for-extension-authors) section for guidance on implementing telemetry best practices within their extension.

 ## Output channel for telemetry events